pthulasiram/Canaimeando-Theme/README.md

 - 10 Tags in the sidebar
 - Previous and next button in the Post
 - Support for comments (Facebook or Disqus)
-- Support for counter comments (Facebook or Disqus)
 - Buttons to share the article
 - Counter shared articles on Facebook
 - YouTube, Vimeo, kickstarter -> Video Responsive